 Rarely but it can happen.
 The AEC performs checks of postal vote applications against the electoral roll before sending out a postal vote pack.
 If two applications are the same and appear to be for a single elector, one will be discarded.

-It happens rarely but can be caused by someone being a ‘general postal voter’ and then applying again for a postal vote for an election or referendum with slightly different details on the application.
-It can also occur if two postal vote applications are completed by a person where they nominate different addresses for receipt or have slightly different spelling in the key application details.
+It happens rarely but can be caused by someone being a ‘general postal voter’ and then applying for a postal vote for an election or referendum with slightly different details on the application.
+It can also occur if two postal vote applications are completed by a person where they nominate different addresses for delivery or have slightly different spelling in the key application details.

 No. The AEC has checks to determine if the second postal vote application is valid and in most cases another postal vote pack will not be sent out.

-They should simply complete and return one postal vote pack (postal vote certificate and ballot paper(s)) and destroy the other one.
+They should complete and return one postal vote pack (postal vote certificate and ballot paper(s)) and destroy the other one.
 This will not result in a non-voter notice being received.
 Non-voter notices are drawn from the electoral roll (where we mark off who has and hasn’t voted), not the identification numbers on postal vote certificates.